Pete Jowsey Physiotherapy & Acupuncture

 Picture

-Protection – try to protect the injured body part.
+Protection – Try to protect the injured body part.
 For example, wearing a good sports brace, don’t overuse the injured limb, even use a crutch for a few days if you are limping badly.
+There is good scientific evidence that this is ideal early management for a new injury.

-Ice – take a packet of frozen peas, wrap them in damp tea-towel, and apply to the injured body part.
+Ice – There's some fresh debate about whether it's best to cool new injuries.
+Please read my 2022 blog to understand this more.
+If you do decide to cool a new injury, take a packet of frozen peas, wrap them in damp tea-towel, and apply to the injured body part.
 Use a pack of peas big enough to cover the painful, swollen part and a bit more.
-National Guidelines say you can ice an injury for up to 30 minutes at a time but no longer, commonly 10-15 minutes is recommended .
-This should be done in the first 24-72 hours.
-You can apply an ice-pack regularly but always have at least an hour’s gap between one ice pack ending and the next beginning.
-Icing a soft tissue injury as soon as you can after injuring it reduces the amount of cells that die as a result of the trauma and therefore limits tissue damage.
-The ice pack reduces the bleeding and swelling and means that the injury is less extensive than it would be, so the sooner you ice it the better!
-After 48-72 hours you don’t need to ice it anymore unless you think you are causing new swelling by loading it too much too early!
+National Guidelines have stated that you can ice an injury for up to 30 minutes at a time but no longer; commonly 10-15 minutes is used.
+If applying ice-packs always have at least an hour’s gap between one ice pack ending and the next beginning.
+Icing a soft tissue injury as soon as you can after injuring is proposed to reduce the amount of cells that die as a result of the trauma and therefore limits the total amunt of tissue damage.
+The ice pack reduces the bleeding and swelling and means that the injury may be less extensive than it otherwise would be.
+There is now some debate as to whether long term tissue strength may be not quite as good however.
+After 48-72 hours the rationale for using ice packs for longer than 8-10 minute applications decreases, unless you think you are causing new swelling by loading it too much too early.

-Compression – applying a compression bandage to the injured body part reduces swelling and helps push swelling away from the injury site.
-If it is too tight you will get pins and needles or cold, numb peripheries (hands or feet) – remove the compression if this happens!
+Compression – There is low level evidence that applying a compression bandage to an injured body part reduces swelling and helps push swelling away from the injury site.
+If it is too tight you will get pins and needles or cold, numb peripheries (hands or feet) .
+Remove the compression if this happens!
 Compression garments can also be used but need to be good quality purchases to provide enough compression to make a difference.

-Elevation – rest the limb supported above the rest of your body (and above your heart preferably) for periods during the first 24-72hours.
-This helps to drain swelling away from the area and reduces bleeding in the early phases.
-This combined with compression and ice packs maximises your recovery rate from the injury.
+Elevation – Rest the limb supported above the rest of your body (and above your heart preferably) for periods during the first 24-72hours.
+Again, there is low level scientific evidence that this helps to drain swelling away from the area and reduces bleeding in the early phases.
+This combined with compression can help your body clear swelling from a limb.

 Pete Jowsey MSc MMACP MCSP HCPC www.pjphysio.co.uk